alcatrazEscapee/Cordy/docs/library.md

 #### Counter `<T> counter(it: iterable<T>) -> dict<T, int>`

 Consumes the provided iterable in O(n) time, and produces a dictionary of elements of that iterable, to their number of occurrences in the iterable.
-The dictionary will be ordered as per
+The dictionary will be ordered as per the order the elements are first encountered in the iterable.

 **Example**